MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 Database Data
 ==================

 The ``{org}-{date}.zip`` file contains views on database tables.
-A new file is available each week.
-Database data as of the time of the export, for all of an organization's courses on both the edx.org and edge.edx.org. sites, is included in this file.
+This file includes data as of the time of the export, for all of an organization's courses on both the edx.org and edge.edx.org. sites.
+A new file is available every week, representing the database at that point in time.

 For a partner organization named UniversityX, each weekly file is identified by the organization name and its extraction date: for example,